th-we/deskflow-wiki/Chat-with-us.md

 We are a welcoming and friendly community of developers, so if you have a question please let us know.

-Here's how to get in touch with the Deskflow team:
+Here's how to get in touch with the Deskflow development community:

 - Main discussion on Matrix: [`#deskflow:matrix.org`](https://matrix.to/#/#deskflow:matrix.org)
 - We're also on Libera Chat IRC network (`#deskflow` or `#deskflow-dev`).